Jasonlhy/VSCode-Hungry-Delete/README.md

 - VSC:  "This is |"  => "This |"

 ## Limitation of API
-- Only can register the word pattern but it cannot be retrieved
+~~- Only can register the word pattern but it cannot be retrieved~~

+After a fews month I found out that the API actually [can retrieve the word pattern](https://code.visualstudio.com/docs/extensionAPI/vscode-api#_a-nameworkspaceconfigurationaspan-classcodeitem-id867workspaceconfigurationspan), I think current implementation is acceptable and I am lazy to change it, but I am welcome with pull request.

-- The word range is undefined for word separators
+- The word range is undefined when the cursor is placed at word separators

+# Setting

-# Change the key binding
+## Change the key binding
 By default, hungry delete command maps to `ctrl+backspace` on windows and linux, `alt+backspace` on mac.
 The following snippet can be placed inside `keybings.json` file to override the default key binding, it sets `ctrl+shift+backspace` for the command.